 Stephen graduated with a Master of Arts in Political Science from Lehigh University in Bethlehem, Pennsylvania as well as undergraduate degrees from both Carleton and Brock Universities.
-He is a current board member and the former Vice Chair of the Chai Tikvah / Life and Hope Foundation, providing residential services: a group home facility, a semi-independent living facility and an out-reach program in Toronto.
+He is a former Vice Chair of the Chai Tikvah / Life and Hope Foundation, providing residential services: a group home facility, a semi-independent living facility and an out-reach program in Toronto.

 In 2003 Stephen was a recipient of the City of Vaughan Volunteer of Distinction Award.
 Stephen was honoured with the Queen’s Diamond Jubilee Medal in November 2012 and UJA Federation of Greater Toronto recognized Stephen’s volunteerism with the Chai Tikvah Foundation by awarding him a Shem Tov award in 2016.